María José Martínez Sánchez

 María José Martínez Sánchez (/es/; born 12 August 1982) is a Spanish former professional tennis player.
 In singles, she won five WTA Tour titles, her biggest being a Premier 5 title at the 2010 Italian Open where she defeated two former world No. 1 players, Ana Ivanovic and Jelena Janković, en route to the title.
 As a junior, she won the Orange Bowl (1999) and French Open (2000).
-She reached a career-high ranking in singles of world No. 19, on 10 May 2010.
+She reached a career-high singles ranking of world No. 19, on 10 May 2010.

 In doubles, Martínez Sánchez won 21 WTA Tour titles, ten partnering with her compatriot Nuria Llagostera Vives.
 Among them are the 2009 WTA Tour Championships, 2009 Rogers Cup and the Dubai Tennis Championships in 2010 and 2011.
 Martínez Sánchez reached a career-high doubles ranking of world No. 4, on 5 July 2010.

 Career

 Martínez Sánchez won the 1999 Orange Bowl, a year-ending tennis event for Juniors.
-Next year she became the champion of French Open girls' doubles.
-She made her first Grand Slam draw at the 2001 Australian Open losing to the third seed Venus Williams, in three sets.
+The following year, she became the champion of French Open girls' doubles.
+She made her first Grand Slam draw at the 2001 Australian Open, losing to the third seed Venus Williams in three sets.

 2008

 At Wimbledon, she advanced to the third round where she lost to eventual champion Venus Williams.
 In her next Grand Slam event, the US Open, she lost in the first round to Sabine Lisicki.

-She finished off the year of a ranking of 87, and only the second time of her career that she finish the year in the top 100 (her first being all the way back in 2001).
+She finished off the year with a ranking of 87, only the second time of her career that she finished the year in the top 100 (her first being back in 2001).